unosquare/swan/README.md

 ```

 ### The `MessageHub`
- simple Publisher-Subscriber pattern implementation.
+A simple Publisher-Subscriber pattern implementation.
 It's a good alternative when your application requires independent, long-running processes to communicate with each other without the need for events which can make code difficult to write and maintain.

 #### Example 1: `Subscribing to a MessageHub`
 A simple example using the DependencyContainer discussed above.